Posted on September 6, 2008 - Filed Under 03-Gujarat's Bloody History of Violence | 58 Comments

 At times it is necessary to look into the past to understand any event fully.
 The same is true for the Gujarat riots.
 The state undoubtedly saw riots after Godhra in which about 1,000 people were killed.
 Had the same number of people been killed in communal riots in, say, Nagpur city of Maharashtra, it would indeed have been considered as ‘large-scale riots’.
 This is because, Nagpur region is a region which has hardly seen any communal riots since 1927.
 But since the riots took place in Gujarat, the events have to be viewed in totality, in view of Gujarat’s history of communal violence.

 If one looks at the past history of communal riots in Gujarat, one would understand that the Gujarat riots of March 2002 were absolutely nothing as compared to the past communal riots in the state.
 The state saw far worse riots in 1969 and 1985.
-It also saw riots of a larger scale in 1980, 1982, 1990-1991- 1992.
+In 1969, curfew was imposed for 65 days in a row, while in 1985 the riots lasted six months.
+It also saw riots of a large scale in 1980, 1982, 1990-1991- 1992.

 Hindus and Muslims have clashed in battles, wars and riots since as far back as AD 636 when Arabs invaded Thane (near Mumbai) and were repulsed.
 This attacks on India started in 636 AD within 14 years of establishment of Islam in AD 622 (beginning of Hijra, first people to become Muslim converted in AD 610, Khadija) and within 4 years of Muhammad’s death in AD 632-the Prophet of Islam.
 Even before AD 712, the battles were taking place in western kingdoms of India.
 In AD 712, Mohammad-bin-Qasim invaded Sindh and defeated its king, Raja Dahir.
 Even before this event, ever since the Muslims attacked Thane in 636 AD, they kept attacking western Indian kingdoms.
 A brief summary of this is given in the book (“Gujarat Riots: The True Story”) but is not available on this site.
 For just a brief and cursory (very very brief, and very very cursory) history of Islam in India, see this.